cloudback/docs/content/features/metadata.md

 ---
-title: Metadata backups
+title: Metadata Backups
 weight: 3
 ---

-# Metadata backups
+# Metadata Backups

 Cloudback archives not only the whole git repository but a GitHub-specific metadata as well.
 The list of metadata we are able to backup is not complete and limited by the GitHub API.